ddoodev/discordoo/README.md

 # Discordoo
-A new level node.js library for interacting with Discord!
+A new level node.js library for interacting with the Discord API!

 ## Table of contents
 - [About](#about)